justinjramalho/justinjramalho/README.md

 > :bowtie:**:**  #jira  #salesforce  #tableau  #slack  #googleworkspace  #microsoft365 #iwork

-- 👀 I’m interested in web3 software development and blockchain compliance.
+- 👀 I’m interested in AR, VR, and web3 software development as well as blockchain compliance.
 - 🌱 I’m currently learning web development (HTML 5, CSS3, JS), data science methodologies (Python 3), and cybersecurity compliance principles (OWASP Top 10).
 - 💞 I’m looking to collaborate on educational technologies that reverse-engineer degree mapping and career-related academic structures to enhance pathway to career pipeline; I am focused on streamlining the 'business of education' and students' path to career, while automating soft-skills to create a community of entrepreneur-minded, independent young adults.
 - 📫 How to reach me: <justinjramalho@gmail.com> | [@justinjramalho](https://www.beacons.ai/justinjramalho "Justin's Beacons Bio")